AMENDMENTSection 2, Disruption Meetings was updated in December 2019 to reflect local practice.

 For children whose adoptive placement disrupts, a Disruption Meeting must take place - see Disruption of Adoptive Placement Procedure.

 An "off line" manager (i.e. not the line manager with responsibility for the child) will usually chair the meeting.
-This will generally be the provider manager, although there may be occasions where there are complex or specific circumstances which require an independent person to chair.
-This decision will be made by a Head of Service (Localities).
+This will generally be the fostering manager, although there may be occasions where there are complex or specific circumstances which require an independent person to chair.
+This decision will be made by a Head of Service (Localities or Children in Care Division).

 Those invited, or asked to contribute, should be:

-The meeting will ensure the child (depending on his or her age and level of understanding) is given the opportunity to understand the reasons and be supported with transition - including return home and independence.
+The meeting will ensure the child (depending on their age and level of understanding) is given the opportunity to understand the reasons and be supported with transition - including return home and independence.

 Foster carers must be supported to maintain links with children who leave their care.